 In order for the Settlement Agreement to be legally binding the document must be presented in the form of a physical written document.

 The agreement must state the disputes and issues being managed and settled.

 The employee must receive independent legal advice, for example, from a solicitor, and the agreement must also state who the advisor is and that they have confirmed the details of the agreement they have been advising on.
 The advisor must have the correct insurance or professional indemnity to cover any costs arising from any losses to the employee that they may bring against the advisor.

 It must also meet the statutory conditions regulating settlement agreements and contain a statement to show that all areas have been satisfied.

 Do You Need Guidance On A Settlement Agreement Or Assistance Reaching Your Best Possible Outcome?

-Our specialist team of employment solicitors are at hand to offer informative and independent advice and guidance for any employment law situation.
+Our specialist team of Employment Solicitors Manchester are at hand to offer informative and independent advice and guidance for any employment law situation.
 We specialise in the careful handling of Settlement Agreement cases with sensitivity and understanding.
 We understand how difficult any dispute with an employer can be so stand by our commitment to a respectful, considerate, professional and positive outcomes for the parties involved.